AI

 on behalf of BT.
 It covered most of Sky's offerings except their

-reduced price bradband was 300Mbps with a 150Mbps guarantee.
+reduced price broadband was 300Mbps with a 150Mbps guarantee.

 Sky, on the other hand offered 500Mbps with a 400Mbps guarantee.